thibaultcha/TCBlobDownload/README.md

 ## Installation

-For CocoaPod install or the static library import: go to `Project's Target -> Build Settings -> Other Linker Flags -> Add "-ObjC".`
+For CocoaPod install or the static library import: `Project's Target -> Build Settings -> Other Linker Flags -> Add "-ObjC"`

 ### CocoaPods